 To assess what is working and what could be improved, chart the process for how your accounting gets done.
 How are day-to-day decisions made?
 How is a year-end report generated?
 What about recurring purchases?
 Laying out the path for your most-used processes will quickly surface where you have room for automation.

 Talk to everyone who uses your accounting software — not just your accountants.
 Anyone who is submitting an expense report or using the company card should give feedback.
 A short survey is a quick way to track what is working and what isn’t.
-Collect the surveys and sort them into groups of similar issues, and save that list — it’s what you should use when you’re assessing what additional automations your team would benefit from.
+Collect the surveys and sort them into groups of similar issues, then save that list — it’s what you should use when you’re assessing what additional automation functions your team would benefit from.

 Step 2: Choose a core accounting software